Richard Hammond's 5 O'Clock Show

-Richard Hammond's 5 O'Clock Show is a British talk show shown every weekday on the British channel ITV from 3 January until 10 February 2006.
+Richard Hammond's 5 O'Clock Show was a British talk show shown every weekday on the British channel ITV from 3 January until 10 February 2006.
 The show was presented by Richard Hammond and Mel Giedroyc, and featured a variety of reports on popular and unusual topics.
 They talked about things that matter to the public, and tested claims like "an unstainable suit" or "unbreakable crockery".
 The show was first aired in 2006 replacing The Paul O'Grady Show, which had moved to Channel 4.